openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/01-create-repo.md

 <http://gogs-infra-app-[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com>

-Log in with the following credentials:
+Register with the following details:
 * Username: **developer**
+* Email: **developer@me.com**
 * Password: **developer**

-Click on the plus icon on the top navigation bar and then on **New Repository**.
+Login after registration and then click on the plus icon on the top navigation bar and then on **New Repository**.

 ![Create New Repository](https://katacoda.com/openshift-roadshow/assets/cd-gogs-plus-icon.png)